-Educating Young Children
+TECA 1311 Educating Young Children

-An introduction to the education of young children, including developmentally appropriate practices and programs, theoretical and historical perspectives, ethical, and professional responsibilities, and current issues.
+An introduction to the education of young children, including developmentally appropriate practices and programs, theoretical and historical perspectives, ethics, and professional responsibilities, and current issues.
 The course includes a minimum of 15 contact hours of field experience with children, infancy through age 12, in varied settings with diverse populations.
-The course aligns with the State Board of Education Certification Pedagogy and Professional Responsibilities standards.
-Lecture Hrs=3, $Lab\ Hrs=2$
+The course aligns with the State Board of Educators Certification Pedagogy and Professional Responsibilities standards

-Wellness of the Young Child
+TECA 1318 Wellness of the Young Child

-A study of factors that impact the well-being of the young child, including healthy behavior, food, nutrition, fitness, and safety practices and regulations.
-The course includes a minimum of 15 contact hours of field experience with children, infancy through age 13, in varied settings with diverse populations.
-The course aligns with the State Board of Education Certification Pedagogy and Professional Responsibilities standards.
-Lecture Hrs=3, $Lab\ Hrs=2$
+A study of factors that impact the well-being of the young child, including healthy behavior, food, nutrition, fitness, and safety practices that focus on local and national standards, as well as legal implications of relevant policies and regulations.
+The course includes a minimum of 15 contact hours of field experience with children, infancy through age 12 in varied settings with diverse populations.
+The course aligns with the State Board of Educators Certification Pedagogy and Professional Responsibilities standards.

-Child Growth and Development
+TECA 1354 Child Growth and Development